H34TH3RS/food_fight/README.md

 Studies have shown that billions of people on this planet eat food.
 We've been eating food our entire lives.
 When we were tasked with coming up with an idea for a final project at The Iron Yard DC, we decided to take our love of food and our love of video games and combine them into this game.

-The inspiration for using UPC data was a vintage Japanese handheld video game called Barcode Battler. (https://en.wikipedia.org/wiki/Barcode_Battler) This console allowed the player to scan barcodes from any product to create characters, enemies and power-ups.
+The inspiration for using UPC data was a vintage Japanese handheld video game called [Barcode Battler]. (https://en.wikipedia.org/wiki/Barcode_Battler) This console allowed the player to scan barcodes from any product to create characters, enemies and power-ups.

 ### Future Features
 1. Character cards created by users have an expiration date.
 Upon reaching this date, the food will "go bad" and be converted into an enemy card, against which the user's "fresh" cards will battle.